tamizhvendan/tamizhvendan.github.com/source/_posts/2014-09-26-verbs-buried-abstraction-in-oo-world.markdown

 Let me share it through an example

-Lets rewind the time machine to travel back to 2006 (.NET Framework version 2.0) which doesn't have `LINQ` support.
+Lets rewind the time machine to travel back to 2006 (.NET 2.0) which doesn't have `LINQ` support.
 You are asked to solve the following problem statement

 > You are working on a Student Management Application.
 Each student is having a name and an age.
 You are asked to create module to sort the Students based on their name